 What does opposition to abortion have to do with opposition to environmentalism?
 What does either have to do with opposition to affirmative action or gun control or the minimum wage?
 A model of the conservative mind ought to answer these questions, just as a model of the liberal mind ought to explain why liberals tend to have the cluster of opposing political stands.

 Then he goes on to answer those questions far better than I can summarize.

 I still don’t know how it is Sam and I could come so far from our families of origin in so many ways.
 There are so many verboten topics between me and my family that, while we love each other, we can hardly have a conversation!

-I have a ridiculous urge to print out the entire article, double-space, in a big, easy-to-read typeface, and snail mail it to Daddy (he’d never read it on a screen).
+I have a ridiculous urge to print out the entire article, double-spaced, in a big, easy-to-read typeface, and snail-mail it to Daddy (he’d never read it on a screen).
 I want to send the link to every family member for whom I have an email address.
 But I won’t.